CoTErrorRecovery/CoTErrorRecovery/README.md

-# Faithful and Unfaithful Error Recovery in Chain of Thought
+# Dissociation of Faithful and Unfaithful Reasoning in LLMs

 ![methodology](docs/methodology.png)
 =======
 Project abstract:

-> Large language models (LLMs) improve their performance in downstream
-> tasks when they generate Chain of Thought reasoning text before producing
-> an answer.
-Our research investigates how LLMs recover from errors in
-> Chain of Thought, reaching the correct final answer despite mistakes in
-> the reasoning text.
-Through analysis of these error recovery behaviors, we
-> find evidence for unfaithfulness in Chain of Thought, but we also identify
-> many clear examples of faithful error recovery behaviors.
-We identify
-> factors that shift LLM recovery behavior: LLMs recover more frequently
-> from obvious errors and in contexts that establish expectation of errors.
-> However, unfaithful recoveries show the opposite behavior, occurring more
-> frequently for more difficult error positions.
-Our results indicate that there
-> are distinct factors driving faithful and unfaithful error recoveries
+> Large language models (LLMs) often improve their performance in downstream tasks when they generate Chain of Thought reasoning text before producing an answer.
+We investigate how LLMs recover from errors in Chain of Thought.
+Through analysis of error recovery behaviors, we find evidence for unfaithfulness in Chain of Thought, which occurs when models arrive at the correct answer despite invalid reasoning text.
+We identify factors that shift LLM recovery behavior: LLMs recover more frequently from obvious errors and in contexts that provide more evidence for the correct answer.
+Critically, these factors have divergent effects on faithful and unfaithful recoveries.
+Our results indicate that there are distinct mechanisms driving faithful and unfaithful error recoveries.
+Selective targeting of these mechanisms may be able to drive down the rate of unfaithful reasoning and improve model interpretability.

 # Setup